flipacholas/Architecture-of-consoles/articles/dreamcast.md

 {{< /float_block >}}

 {{% inner_markdown %}}
-It contains a simple graphical user interface to allow the user to perform basic but necessary tasks like:
+The shell contains a simple graphical user interface to enable the user to perform basic but necessary tasks like:

 - Start the game, if it hasn't already.
 - Manipulate the save data stored in the VMU (more details about this device later!).